 Concolor Fir-- A long needled fir, the Concolor has a strong, tangerine-like scent.
 They are very soft touch trees and have great needle retention.

 Douglas Fir-- These look like a traditional pine christmas tree, but have a soft feel and citrus-like scent.
 They have good needle retention but less sturdy branches than other firs.
+They are painted to give them a nice green color instead of their natural dormant color of pale greenish-yellow.

 White Pine-- This pine is painted with dark green and has a very soft feel.
 They are quite flimsy so cannot take a lot of excessive decorating.

 Black Hills Spruce-- A sturdy, short needled tree, these are easy to decorate and not as sharp as the blue.
+The Black Hills Spruce is painted to give it a rich green hue.

 Blue Spruce-- These are popular for the strong branches and appealing shape.
 They have very sharp needles and a pungent smell.
+Their needle retention is questionable.

 Trees tend to lose needles when they dry out in the house, here is a list showing the best (1) to worst (11) in this category.